Television picture resolution

 However, 8K sources are not yet

-Their absence will lead to downgraded video or a blank
+Their absence will lead to downgraded video, noisy picture,

 1. HDMI 2.0